LCC-CIT/CS297-CourseMaterials/LectureNotes/CS297-LN-W01-D1-Intro.md

   - Options are:

-    - Class time is best for this if possible.
+    - Class time if your team is an on-campus team.

-    - Working together in person is best if possible.
+    - Working in person or sychrnously via Discord for online teams.

-    - Working remotely, but at the same time while connected with Discord or something similar.

   - Start each work session with a "stand up" meeting.

-- Sprint planning meetings (2 hours).
+- Sprint planning meetings (1 to 2 hours).

 - End of sprint metings

-  - Product review with client (3 hours).
+  - Product review with client (1 to 3 hours).
   - Team retrospective meeting (1 hour).

-- Report meeting plans to your instructor.
+- **Report meeting plans to your instructor.**

-#  Report Progress
+##  Report Progress

 - Each individual will report weekly:
   - Participation in synchronous team work sessions.